9 Best Face Masks for Summer

 OURA Air Mask

 The OURA mask rings in at a higher price point than most, but for good reason: Embedded antimicrobial particles actually kill any germs that come into contact with the mask.
 Add in the fact that the fabric is water repellent and moisture-wicking for summer and it can’t be beaten.
 For an extra $8, you can add an N95 filter.
+(If you’re looking for a mask with a filter, here’s 9 of the best masks with filters on Amazon.)

 The Purple Face Mask